-Utilising of tools (travel equipment/systems)
+Utilising of tools (travel equipment/systems) To pass, the following must be evidenced.
 UT1 Takes responsibility for own actions by checking applicable travel related systems and equipment are working correctly in line with operational requirements.
 Adapts use of systems and equipment to meet customer needs.
 Monitors the working environment to ensure it is safe and secure.
-(K24, S13, B1, B2, B3)
+(K24, S13, B1, B2, B3) Communication methods To pass, the following must be evidenced.
+CM1 Supports the customer by adapting their communication style to the circumstances

-Communication methods